landonperk/Shakespeare-Reviews/README.md

 There is a JSON file stored at ```src/data/playData.json``` that holds the titles and images that are used to represent the plays.

-There isn't any condition the reviews need meet for them to be assigned to a play.
+There isn't any condition the reviews need to meet for them to be assigned to a play.
 It's completely random, and has nothing to do with the text in the review.

 I had a great time building this!
 I hope you enjoy!